 Category: Uncategorized

-Exciting First Day on the Florida Trail!
+Best day yet on the Florida Trail!

 • Some additional thoughts post-retirement and post-AT hiking